GeorgePTVS/openGL_Template_VS2010/README_videoCreation.txt

 12. MOVE TO MAC VIA GOOGLE DRIVE: Upload to Google drive.

 13. MACINCLOUD: Get macincloud account: Need OSX Yosemite 10.10.1 or something.
 Had to upgrade.
+NOT DONE YET.

 14. DOWNLOAD: In macincloud: Download from Google drive.

-15
+15. RECODE TO MP4.
+Used something already installed on macincloud: Any Video Converter Ultimate.
+WARNING: I dont know if this works to produce mp4's that will be accepted by iTunesConnect.  it uses x264 and iTunesConnect wants h.264.

+16. SUBMIT.
+Needs to be from OSX Yosemite 10.10.1 or something.
+NOT YET DONE.

+I did do all my various icons & screenshots.

+END.